 The interior is decorated with white and dark green marble, which reminded me a lot of the Cathedral in Genoa – one of my favorite places in Italy, by the way.

-Inside, you can also see works of art by Michelangelo, Bernini, and Donatello – which makes it more like a museum.
-I have not done a tour, but apparently, there is a new guided tour that you can take called “The Door/Gate of Heaven” that allows you to see the Cathedral from the top, enjoying the great view which makes it one of the best things to do in Siena in 1 day.
+Inside, you can also see works of art by Michelangelo, Bernini, and Donatello, making it more like a museum.
+I have not done a tour, but apparently, there is a new guided tour that you can take called “The Door/Gate of Heaven” that allows you to see the Cathedral from the top, enjoying the great view, which makes it one of the best things to do in Siena in 1 day.

 With the Fast Pass ticket, you can then head to the Panorama dal Facciatone and climb the spiral staircase for great views of the Duomo.

 The time at the top is limited, so enjoy the views and take pictures before heading back down.

 The next stop is the Piccolomini Library, which was built in the early 16th century and dedicated to Pope Pius II.
 The library is inside the Duomo and is mostly known for Pinturicchio frescoes.

 The Crypt is located underneath the Cathedral and worth a visit.

 The Crypt is one of the most important archaeological discoveries in recent years – it was just discovered in 1999.
 You’ll find many 13th-century frescoes that are worth visiting all on their own.

 Then, it is time for the next stop.